 Shrubs in Position

 Evergreen shrubs are often planted to the rear of beds and borders, with perennial planting in front.
-This is fine and creates depth, but there is also scope to change things up.
+This is expected and creates depth, but there is also scope to change things up.
 Try planting lower-growing shrubs like Leucothoe ‘Rainbow’ or Euonymus fortunei ‘Emerald Gaiety’ further forwards and have taller perennials such as verbena, alliums or agapanthus popping up behind throughout the year.

 You could take this even further and use clipped evergreens like box (Buxus sempervirens) or yew (Taxus baccata) planted with herbaceous perennials for a striking contrast of formal and informal.